stellar/stellar-protocol/core/README.md

 Draft a formal proposal using the [CAP Template](../cap-template.md), and submit a PR to this repository.
 You should make sure to adhere to the following:

-* Make sure to place the draft in the `core/drafts` folder.
-* Use the following format for the filename of your draft `cap_{email_username}_{hyphen-separated-cap-title}.md`.
+* Use the following format for the filename of your draft: `cap_{github_username}_{shortsha256sum}.md`
+  * `shortsha256sum` is defined as the first 8 characters of the SHA-256 checksum.
-  * For example, a CAP titled "Burn Electricity Using PoW in Stellar" by "cryptocarnage@example.com" would be titled `cap_cryptocarnage_burn-electricity-using-pow-in-stellar.md`.
+  * For example, a CAP by Github user `cryptocarnage` with a SHA-256 checksum of `a200f73c` would be titled `cap_cryptocarnage_a200f73c.md`.
-  * The email username should be the commiter's.
-* Don't assign a CAP number in the proposal — this will be established once the CAP has reached the state of *Accepted*.
+* Make sure to place the draft in the `core/` folder.

+Finally, submit a PR of your draft via your fork of this repository.

+#### Additional Tips
 * Use `TBD` for the protocol version.
-Don't assign a protocol version to the CAP — this will be established once the CAP has reached the state of *Finalized* and has been formally implemented.
+Don't assign a protocol version to the CAP — this will be established once the CAP has reached the state of *Final* and has been formally implemented.
-* Add a link to the CAP proposal to the proposals table in this document.
-* If your CAP requires images or other supporting files, they should be included in a sub-directory of the `contents` folder for that CAP, such as `contents/cap_cryptocarnage_burn-electricity-using-pow-in-stellar/`.
-Links should be relative, for example a link to an image from your CAP would be `../contents/cap-X/image.png`. *Once accepted, the folders will be renamed.*
+* If your CAP requires images or other supporting files, they should be included in a sub-directory of the `contents` folder for that CAP, such as `contents/cap_cryptocarnage_a200f73/`.
+Links should be relative, for example a link to an image from your CAP would be `../contents/cap_cryptocarnage_a200f73/image.png`.

-Finally, submit a PR of your draft via your fork of this repository.

-### Reaching CAP Consensus and Final Disposition
+### Draft: Merging & Further Iteration
 From there, the following process will happen:
 * A CAP buddy is assigned and will merge your PR if you properly followed the steps above.
+  * They'll rename the above files to the latest CAP draft number before merging in the PR.
-They'll also provide initial feedback, and help pull in any subject matter experts that will help in pushing the CAP towards a final disposition.
+  * They'll provide initial feedback, and help pull in any subject matter experts that will help in pushing the CAP towards a final disposition.
 * You should continue the discussion of the draft CAP on the mailing list with an attempt at reaching consensus.
 We welcome any additional PRs that iterate on the draft.

+### Draft -> Awaiting Decision
+* When you're ready, you should submit a PR changing the status in the draft to `Awaiting Decision`.
 * Your buddy will continue to help provide guidance on the CAP throughout the discussion — and will ultimately be responsible for deciding the CAP's next state:
+  * If the CAP hasn't been sufficiently commented on by the community, your buddy will not change the status until its received enough discussion within the Stellar community.
-  * If the CAP is not receiving enough support, your buddy will mark the CAP as `Pending: Rejection`.
+  * If the CAP has not received enough support as a draft despite multiple iterations, your buddy can decide to mark the CAP as `Rejected` instead of moving forward to the rest of the core team.
-  * If the CAP has received support and general consensus, it is moved to `Pending: Acceptance`
+  * If the CAP has received support and general consensus, it is moved to `Awaiting Decision`.
 * The CAP will be scheduled to be discussed at the next protocol meeting.
 As the author of the proposal, you'll be invited to share your CAP and participate in discussion during the meeting.

+### Awaiting Decision -> Final Comment Period (FCP)
 * A vote will take place among the CAP Core Team.
   * A unanimous approval from the CAP Core Team will put the CAP in a `FCP: Accepted` status.
   * Otherwise, the CAP will be given feedback and head towards a `FCP: Rejected` status (if the majority of the CAP raises concerns) or a `Draft` status (if only a minority of the CAP raises concerns).
   * It can take upwards of 3 meetings before a disposition is reached.

+### FCP -> Accepted/Rejected
-* After a week of a Final Comment Period where any major concerns that have not been addressed can be brought up, the CAP will head to its final disposition.
+* After a week of an Final Comment Period (FCP) where any major concerns that have not been previously addressed can be brought up, the CAP will head to its final disposition.
-  * Concerns will be addresses on a case by case basis, and only major concerns that were not addressed earlier will move the CAP back to a `Draft` state.
+  * Concerns will be addressed on a case by case basis, and only major concerns that were not addressed earlier will move the CAP back to a `Draft` state.
-  * If Accepted, the CAP will be assigned a number and the buddy will be responsible for renaming the CAP's number and any content folders.

 ### CAP Implementation